 • all features have been encapsulated in "tools" in the code

-• all ideas for the future will be rewritten as issues on GitHub, where you can also put feature requests and bug reports
+• ideas for the future can be found as issues on GitHub, where you can also put feature requests and bug reports

 • play ALL variations in Interactive lesson study chapters!